crankswagon/pyspark-tdd-scaffold/README.md

 each sub directory contains an `__init__.py`, which configures them as packages to facilitate importing and [test scope isolation](https://docs.pytest.org/en/7.1.x/how-to/fixtures.html)

+`deltalake` contains the processing code
+`tests` contains the tests

 ```
 .
 ├── deltalake